Song of Çelo Mezani: Song

 The song of Çelo Mezani consists of three parts and is sung by two soloists and a drone group.
 It was recorded officially in 1957 in Fier in the Myzeqe region and in Skelë in the area of Vlorë by Cham Albanian refugees who had settled in those areas after the expulsion of Cham Albanians.
 In both recording the groups sang a cappella.

 It was supposed to be performed in the National Folklore Festival of Gjirokastër in 1973, but the communist regime censored it.
 In 1978 it was performed for the first time at the National Folklore Festival of Gjirokastër by a folk singers' group from Rrogozhinë.
 In the festival of Gjirokastër the song was accompanied by an instrumental ensemble of violin, clarinet, lahutë and def.
 It was well received by the public and became a synonym of Cham Albanian music.
 The Song of Çelo Mezani is a polyphonic song well known throughout Albania and revered for having a deeply emotional quality and artistic mastery.
 According to Albanian composer Agim Krajka, the song was one of the best ways for the Albanian public to know better the Chameria region and its history.

 Lyrics

 The first soloist sings in a narrative way, while the second soloist replies to him by singing the second part of the verse again.
 The drone group provides vocal backing.
 The first verse of the song is:

-Published in 1995, a rendition of the song was recorded in Tiranë (1945) by folklorist Fatos Mero Rrapaj from incoming Cham refugees originating from Parga, Greece.
+Published in 1995, a rendition of the song was recorded in Tirana (1945) by folklorist Fatos Mero Rrapaj from incoming Cham refugees originating from Parga, Greece.
 Rrapaj noted that during that time there were a few variants of the song and the one he recorded was with the most and complete lyrics.